openwdl/wdl/SPEC.md

 #### Task Input Localization

-`File` inputs must be treated specially since they may require localization to the execution directory.
+`File` and `Directory` inputs may require localization to the execution directory.
 For example, a file located on a remote web server that is provided to the execution engine as an `https://` URL must first be downloaded to the machine where the task is being executed.

-- Files are localized into the execution directory prior to the task execution commencing.
+- `File`s and `Directory`s are localized into the execution directory prior to the task execution commencing.
-- When localizing a `File`, the engine may choose to place the file wherever it likes so long as it adheres to these rules:
+- When localizing a `File` or `Directory`, the engine may choose to place the local resource wherever it likes so long as it adheres to these rules:
-  - The original file name must be preserved even if the path to it has changed.
+  - The original file/directory name (the "basename") must be preserved even if the path to it has changed.
-  - Two input files with the same name must be located separately, to avoid name collision.
+  - Two inputs with the same basename must be located separately, to avoid name collision.
-  - Two input files that originated in the same storage directory must also be localized into the same directory for task execution (see the special case handling for Versioning Filesystems below).
+  - Two inputs that originated in the same storage directory must also be localized into the same parent directory for task execution (see the special case handling for Versioning Filesystems below).
-- When a WDL author uses a `File` input in their [Command Section](#command-section), the fully qualified, localized path to the file is substituted when that declaration is referenced in the command template.
+- When a WDL author uses a `File` or `Directory` input in their [Command Section](#command-section), the absolute path to the localized file/directory is substituted when that declaration is referenced.

 ##### Special Case: Versioning Filesystem